 - Washington State Academy of Pediatric Dentistry

-- Immediate-Past President, Thurston-Mason Counties Dental Society.
+- Immediate-Past President, executive board, Thurston-Mason Counties Dental Society.

 - Washington State Dental Association